Panasonic FZ150 Comparison Review

 The Panasonic Lumix DMC-FZ150 is a fixed lens compact camera that was revealed to the public in August 2011 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 12 megapixel.

 Is the Panasonic FZ150 a good camera?
-The FZ150 has a Camera Elo of 1511.
+The FZ150 has a Camera Elo of 1488.
 This rating puts the FZ150 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the FZ150 also ranks below average. – Well, the Panasonic FZ150 is more than 8 years old, and there have been many other good digital cameras released since 2011.
+In terms of its sensor size category (small sensor cameras), the FZ150 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Panasonic FZ150 is more than 10 years old, and there have been many other good digital cameras released since 2011.

 |Fixed lens compact camera|